Special guest speaker Silva Johansson:

 The REDD FISH Salmon Trail

 Join us to learn about salmon, their habitats, and what makes them so important to marine and freshwater ecosystems.
-Restoration is our passion!
 Visit the Redd Fish Supply Co. on Main Street Ucluelet or our partner the Ucluelet Aquarium to learn more during the off season.

 Build-A-Whale Discovery Tent